l1mey112/filesharing-v/README.md

 # filesharing-v
 A way to securely send encrypted data to all machines "listening" for it.
-Written in V
+Written in V The server folder contains the necessary skeleton for creating a dumb server that only relays incoming packets to all connections

 [**Blog post**](https://blog.l-m.dev/C-is-how-old-now-Learning-the-V-programming-language-90f5f9e9c22f461ea88667ab3371f676)